Planning a sustainable surf trip to Tonga: Best places to surf + eco-friendly stays

 Ha’apai

 Travel northeast from Tongatapu and you’ll reach the island group of Ha’apai, a seemingly untouched haven that offers a wealth of aquatic pursuits.
-For the snorkelling and scuba diving enthusiast, the crystal-clear waters teem with a kaleidoscope of marine life, while those in search of bigger encounters can embark on unforgettable whale-watching excursions.
+For the snorkelling and scuba diving enthusiast, the crystal-clear waters teem with a huge diversity of marine life, while those in search of bigger encounters can embark on unforgettable whale-watching excursions.

 In contrast, the remote island of Nomuka (also part of the Ha'apai group) is home to some of Tonga's best reef breaks, with very limited accessibility and a completely uncrowded lineup.
 From the powerful, barrelling left-handers that peel over the shallow coral to the open-faced right-hand walls, this isolated island provides a smorgasbord of wave options for the adventurous.